gangdong/jekyll-theme-rawposts/README.md

 Welcome raise issues if you have any questions about this theme, not limited for any usage, bug fix, new features requirements... :smile:
 <br/><br/>

+## Contribution
+The theme is generated based on [plainwhite](https://github.com/samarsault/plainwhite-jekyll), with a lot of modifications.

+## License
+The theme is available as open source under the terms of the MIT License.

 # Jekyll 主题 jekyll-theme-rawposts